Cheeger inequalities on simplicial complexes: Introduction and Background

 denotes the Krasnoselskii genus of a centrally symmetric set $S\subset\R^n\setminus \{\mathbf{0}\} $.
 As already indicated, the important case of \eqref{plap1} will be $p=1$.

 Obviously, analogous constructions work for $L^{down}_{d,p}$. ~\\

 {\bf Acknowledgements.} The authors are grateful to the anonymous referee for comments and suggestions which greatly helped us improve the quality of the presentation of our paper.
-This work is supported by grants from Fundamental Research Funds for the Central Universities (Nos.
-7101303088, 7101303423) and the National Natural Science Foundation of China (No. 12401443).
+Dong Zhang is supported by grants from the National Natural Science Foundation of China (No. 12401443).